amitk0802/Titanic_Kaggle/README.md

 # Titanic_Kaggle
-This is my first ML code
+This code is related to Titanic Problem present at Kaggle.
+I have added comments in order to make the code self explanatory.